VarshaMAthreya/eeg-gap-detection/README.md

 # Gap-Detection
-Stimuli and analysis for EEG gap detection paradigm in humans and chinchillas
+Stimuli and analysis for EEG gap detection paradigm in humans and chinchillas.